 The HP Fast Charge feature allows you to quickly charge your computer battery.
-Charging time may vary by +/- 10%.
-Depending on your computer model and the HP AC adapter provided with your computer, HP Fast Charge operates in one or more of the following ways:

-- When the remaining battery charge is between zero and 50%, the battery will charge to 50% of full capacity in no more than 30 to 45 minutes, depending on your computer model. - When the remaining battery charge is between zero and 90%, the battery will charge to 90% of full capacity in no more than 90 minutes.
+The charging time might vary by ± 10%.
+When the remaining battery charge is between 0 and 50%, the battery will charge to 50% of full capacity in no more than 30 to 45 minutes, depending on your computer model.